Skip to main content

 The Department of Health Services in Arizona is responsible for overseeing the state's medical cannabis program, which was founded in 2010 (ADHS).

-Cancer, chronic pain, Crohn's disease, epilepsy, glaucoma, HIV/AIDS, inflammatory bowel disease, multiple sclerosis, muscular dystrophy, obstructive sleep apnea, Parkinson's disease, post-traumatic stress disorder (PTSD), severe and persistent nausea, Tourette syndrome, and amyotrophic lateral sclerosis (ALS) are among the qualifying medical conditions that patients must have in order to be eligible for the program.
+Qualifying conditions for medical cannabis include: Cancer, chronic pain, Crohn's disease, epilepsy, glaucoma, HIV/AIDS, inflammatory bowel disease, multiple sclerosis, muscular dystrophy, obstructive sleep apnea, Parkinson's disease, post-traumatic stress disorder (PTSD), severe and persistent nausea, Tourette syndrome, and amyotrophic lateral sclerosis (ALS).

 Additionally, a certified physician must certify the patient.
 Patients can apply for a medicinal cannabis registry identity card after receiving certification.